Join Our Club!

 Second Secretary: Vacant

-* Allison Brown placed here name for First Vice President.
+Allison Brown placed here name for First Vice President.
 She is the first HFFA member to step forward and formerly join the Executive Board Team.
 She has also volunteered for Membership Liason Committee.

 HFFA Newsletter Editor

 State Fisheries Advisory Council Member

 Update Your Calendar

 Save the Dates

 Call Jay Hirsch at 203-281-1522 to make reservations about the annual camp-out along the Housatonic River TMA.

 ANNUAL ASSOCIATION MEETING announcement: According to our HFFA By-Laws, we are announcing our Annual Meeting and Election of Officers will be Saturday, June 2, 2018 at 12 noon at the HFFA camp ground site.

 Livingston, New York